Step 1 Grab the attention of Chinese tourists by using their tools

 Chinese restaurants are still appealing to Chinese tourists, but those with other cuisines are more likely to attract a new wave of Chinese gourmet travelers if Chinese information is available.
 Providing rice as an accompaniment to any gourmet meal will also make the meal feel more familiar for most Chinese tourists.

-Public dining is very important to the Chinese and their dining culture places particularly high esteem for the oldest of the party – which may seem counterintuitive if the fluent English speakers are younger.
+Public dining is very important to the Chinese and their dining culture places particularly high esteem on the oldest of the party – which may seem counterintuitive if the fluent English speakers are younger.
 That kind of attention to detail is what leads to positive comments and reviews for the site.

-Make payments easy for chinese tourists
+Make payments easy for Chinese tourists

 Chinese tourists do not use Western credit cards and do not want to bring a lot of cash so it is important to provide the most popular Chinese payment options: China UnionPay, Alipay, and WeChat wallet.
 These online payment platforms are ubiquitous in China, with savvy overseas destinations and retailers, including LaFayette Gallerie in Paris or Harrods, and Body Shop in London, reaping early returns.